The countdown is on: G Medical Innovations Holdings Ltd (GMVD)

-Let’s start up with the current stock price of G Medical Innovations Holdings Ltd (GMVD), which is $0.67 to be very precise.
-The Stock rose vividly during the last session to $0.7299 after opening rate of $0.62 while the lowest price it went was recorded $0.6173 before closing at $0.61.Recently in News on June 17, 2022, G Medical Innovations Holdings Ltd. (Nasdaq: GMVD) Announces Receipt of Nasdaq Minimum Bid Price Notification.
+For the readers interested in the stock health of G Medical Innovations Holdings Ltd (GMVD).
+It is currently valued at $0.84.
+When the transactions were called off in the previous session, Stock hit the highs of $0.8881, after setting-off with the price of $0.72.
+Company’s stock value dipped to $0.6558 during the trading on the day.
+When the trading was stopped its value was $0.69.Recently in News on June 17, 2022, G Medical Innovations Holdings Ltd. (Nasdaq: GMVD) Announces Receipt of Nasdaq Minimum Bid Price Notification.
 G Medical Innovations Holdings Ltd. (Nasdaq: GMVD), a telehealth, medical device, and remote patient monitoring company providing clinical-grade solutions for consumers, medical professionals, and healthcare institutions, has received a written notice (the “Notice”) from Nasdaq Stock Market LLC, indicating that the Company is not in compliance with the minimum bid price requirement for continued listing set forth in Nasdaq Listing Rule 5550(a)(2), which requires listed securities to maintain a minimum bid price of $1.00 per share.
 Under Nasdaq Listing Rule 5810(c)(3)(A), the Company has been granted a period of 180 calendar days to regain compliance with the minimum bid price requirement.
 The Notice has no immediate effect on the Company’s Nasdaq listing or the trading of its ordinary shares, and during the grace period, as may be extended, the Company’s ordinary shares will continue to trade on the Nasdaq Capital Market under the symbol “GMVD”.
 You can read further details here

 G Medical Innovations Holdings Ltd had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $6.7399 on 01/19/22, with the lowest value was $0.3199 for the same time period, recorded on 06/10/22.